 Foreign investors must check beforehand, whether they have to designate a nominee director in Dubai.
 Remember the corporate nominee shareholder gets minimal control on the company operations of the new business.
 This article discusses the mechanism of designating a nominee partner in a foreigner run organization.

-Importance of the corporate nominee shareholder in Dubai
+Key takeaways of the UAE corporate nominee directorship

 Process to designate company nominee shareholder in Dubai